CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/40operation/ability-pause.md

 Many projects also incorporate services that monitor the operation of the project.
 The services could be authorized to call the ```pause()``` function automatically based on the detection of anomalous conditions.
 This automatic pausing capability needs to operate in parallel with the other manual approaches described above.

+The pausing operations described above typically are performed by [Bridge Operators](../../01intro/introduction.md#bridge-operators).
+Granting [Bridge Validators](../../01intro/introduction.md#bridge-validators) the right to pause bridges has merit as the validators role is to verify state updates.
+They are likely to be able to detect anomalous behavior.

 Things to consider when setting up a multi-signature wallet and the threshold, are: